 Cactus and succulents that tend to drop leaves or plantlets might not respond well to this sort of aggressive treatment, but those that don’t can benefit from it.

-Mealybugs can, and often do, hide in the soil (root mealybugs)and in nooks and crannies on pots, so you’ll want to take steps that will eradicate them completely.
+Mealy bug on cactus can and often do hide in the soil (root mealybugs)and nooks and crannies on pots, so you’ll want to take steps that will eradicate them completely.